Dr Christian Itin

 He holds a Bachelor of Medicine and Bachelor of Surgery from University College Dublin and is a Fellow of the Royal College of Pathologists.

-In October 2021 Alexander Swan was promoted to SVP, HR & Internal Communications.
+Alexander Swan serves as Chief Human Resources Officer.
 Alec joined Autolus prior to the IPO in 2018 as VP, Human Resources.
 Prior to that he was EMEA Head of Human Resources for Kite where he was responsible for all aspects of HR, ranging from talent management, organization development, policy and procedure development and compensation and benefits.
 This was within a small team preparing for pre and commercial launch.

 Previously Alec was involved in a number of start-up companies, Amryt Pharmaceuticals, Taiho Oncology and Aegerion Pharmaceuticals.
 In these roles he specialized in start-up strategies and processes for HR, preparing and enabling these companies for success.